 - Keep Records

 - Record complete details of your testing so that you know exactly what you did and what effect it had.
-DEI recommends our Test Worksheet, which includes a checklist of factors which may affect performance.
 This information is essential to assisting our engineers in diagnosing any performance questions you may have.

 - Avoid Emulators